A-Levels Curriculum Guide

 Career and opportunities The individual elements of the Business Studies course give the students the chance to decide whether they would like to pursue a business career in finance, marketing personnel or logistics.
 The A-level course gives them a sound grounding in each of these key career areas.
 More holistically the subject should equip students with the skills that they will need in later life to become entrepreneurs themselves or managers of departmental areas within a corporation.

-CHEMISTRY - Block B - AQA
+CHEMISTRY - AQA

 Lessons 6.75 hours total per week.